-The \$6.00 market condition price target was achieved on March 29, 2021, and on such date, the remaining unrecognized expense for these awards will be accelerated over the new requisite service period.
+^{} The \$6.00 market condition price target was achieved on March 29, 2021, and on such date, the remaining unrecognized expense for these awards is being accelerated over the new requisite service period.

-The \$8.00 market condition price target was achieved on August 23, 2021, and on such date, the remaining unrecognized expense for these awards will be accelerated over the new requisite service period.
+^{} The \$8.00 market condition price target was achieved on August 23, 2021, and on such date, the remaining unrecognized expense for these awards is being accelerated over the new requisite service period.